New version 1.2.0 released with Unicode support and lots of bug fixes!

 - Remove from Explorer folder context menu

 Note: always press “GO” after you select any of the advanced options.

 When the ResetPermission utility is added to the Explorer folder context menu, you will be able to right-click on any folder and then choose a new option called “Reset Permission”.

 How it works

-To keep short and less technical, this utility is just a shell that uses the following utilities from Microsoft:
+To keep the explanation short and less technical, this utility is just a shell that uses the following utilities from Microsoft:

 - icacls.exe – Change files permissions